babylonchain/babylon/docs/transaction-impl-spec.md

 	StakingTime               []byte
 }
 ```
-and its implementation can be found [here](../btcstaking/identifiable_staking.go?pain=1#L52)
+The implementation of the struct can be found [here](../btcstaking/identifiable_staking.go?pain=1#L52)

 Fields description:
-`MagicBytes` - 4 byte, tag that will be used to identify output among other
+- `MagicBytes` - 4 bytes, tag which is used to identify the staking transaction
-outputs on the BTC ledger.
-It can be retrieved from `global_parameters.tag`.
+among other transactions in the Bitcoin ledger.
+It is specified in the `global_parameters.Tag` field.
-`Version` - 1 byte, current version of the op_return output
+- `Version` - 1 byte, current version of the OP_RETURN output
-`StakerPublicKey` - 32 byte, staker public key.
+- `StakerPublicKey` - 32 bytes, staker public key.
 The same key must be used in
-scripts used to create the taproot output in the staking transaction.
+the scripts used to create the taproot output in the staking transaction.
-`FinalityProviderPublicKey` - 32 byte, finality provider public key.
+- `FinalityProviderPublicKey` - 32 bytes, finality provider public key.
 The same key
-must be used in scripts used to create the taproot output in the
+must be used in the scripts used to create the taproot output in the
 staking transaction.
-`StakingTime` - 2 byte big-endian unsigned number, staking time.
+- `StakingTime` - 2 bytes big-endian unsigned number, staking time.
-The same timelock time be mus be used in scripts used to create the taproot
+The same timelock time must be used in scripts used to create the taproot
 output in the staking transaction.